Grace Helen Kent

-Grace Helen Kent (June 6, 1875 - September 19, 1973) was an American Clinical psychologist.
+Grace Helen Kent (June 6, 1875 – September 19, 1973) was an American clinical psychologist.
 She is known for creating an influential word association test, the Kent-Rosanoff Free Association Test.

 Life

 Kent was born in Indiana, United States and grew up in Iowa.

 Kent first studied at Grinnell College for several years before moving on to the University of Iowa.
 She received her bachelor's degree in 1902 and her Master's in 1904.
 Her thesis, “Periodicity and Progressive Change in Continuous Mental Work”, was published under Carl Seashore in the Monograph Supplements of the Psychological Review.
 In 1905, she worked with Munsterberg at Harvard University to further her graduate work.
-She then went to work for three years at Kings Park (New York) State Hospital on Long Island.
+She then went to work for three years at Kings Park Psychiatric Center on Long Island, New York.
 Her work with association resulted in the Kent-Rosanoff Association Test.
 In 1911, she received a PhD at the George Washington University.

 Grace Kent worked at several different hospitals and state institutions where she evaluated and studied mentally disabled patients.

 Grace Kent died on September 19, 1973, at the age of 98.